NiklasPfister/adaXT/docs/user_guide/model_selection.md

 param_grid_ada = param_grid | {"criteria": [Gini_index, Entropy]}
 param_grid_sk = param_grid | {"criterion": ["gini", "entropy"]}
 ```
-First we import the necessary components and setup the parameter grids of the
+Here, we import the necessary components and setup the parameter grids of the
 two decision trees.
-Here we note our first difference.
-In adaXT we generally
-stick to the naming theme of calling it a criteria rather than a criterion, when
-passing input to the tree.
-Second, when passing in the possible parameters instead of it being a string as
-in DecisionTreeClassifier we instead pass in the two classes Gini_index or
+One small difference to be aware of is that the parameter names
+and format are different in some cases, e.g., in sklearn it is called criterion and
+takes a string as input, while in adaXT it is called criteria and takes a criteria class
-Entropy (or perhaps your own [implementation](creatingCriteria.md)).
-Next, we
+such as Gini_index, Entropy or perhaps your own [implementation](creatingCriteria.md).
-can define and fit the GridSearchCV instance.
+Next, we define and fit the GridSearchCV instance.

 ```python
 grid_search_ada = GridSearchCV(